DeadGolden0/KaspaLogs-Analyzer/README.md

 ## ⚠️ Caution

+> [!CAUTION]
+> I disclaim all responsibility for the use of this software.
+This software is provided for educational purposes only and should not be used for any other purpose.
+The user assumes full responsibility for the consequences of its use.

+> [!WARNING]
 > Storing sensitive data, hardcoded paths, or credentials directly in the codebase is a security risk and should be avoided.
 >
 > If you plan to extend this script to use environment variables or API keys, make sure to use a `.env` file and **never commit it** to version control.
 Add `.env` to your `.gitignore` file to keep it secure.